 - Comfortable indoor and outdoor gathering spaces

-- A central home base for guests to come and go
+- A central home base guests can return to throughout the day

-At its best, hospitality removes friction and replaces it with ease.
+At its best, hospitality replaces stress with ease.

-Why Hospitality Has Become Essential During Tournament Week
+Why Hospitality Has Become So Important During Golf Tournament Week

 - Constant schedule changes

-Hospitality experiences solve these challenges by providing certainty in an otherwise unpredictable environment.
+Hospitality experiences provide certainty in an otherwise unpredictable environment.

 Guests know where to go.